 In today’s post, I’m going to educate you about the most common U.S. Army Unit Sizes.
 For people serving in the military, most of this information is common knowledge.
 To civilians, some of these terms might sound foreign.

-When you consider the United States Army’s hierarchical structure, it is actually simple in a complex kind of way.
+When you consider the United States Army’s hierarchical structure, it is simple in a complex kind of way.
 Every Army unit fits within another Army unit all the way up the line.
 If I had to compare it to another organization, I believe the United States Army closely resembles the police department, fire department, or Catholic Church structures.
 Each organization has its own role and mission, but is also part of another unit.

 Many other countries have “copied” our system because it works, and it works quite well.